 Welcome to my third and final piece to the puzzle on the Psychology of Marketing Real Estate.
 This time we’ll be looking at the “where.”
-If you missed either of the first two parts, I’ve linked them here.
+If you missed either of the first two parts, I’ve linked them here:

-Where Part 1: Who looked at the people involved in the real estate process and Part 2: What looked at the home itself, today we’re going to focus on the places or locations where the actually marketing will take place.
+Where Part 1: Who looked at the people involved in the real estate process and Part 2: What looked at the home itself, today we’re going to focus on the places or locations where the actual marketing will take place.
 It’s traditionally the kind of real estate promotion that we’re all familiar with.

 If you didn’t check out Part 1 in this series—the Psychology of Marketing Real Estate—I encourage you do so.
 We started with the most important ingredient, people, and now we’re moving on to the physical product itself… the home!